Popular San Cristobal cruise ships Explore all cruise ships

 Formed by a trio of fused, long-extinct volcanoes, San Cristobal is the easternmost island in the Galapagos archipelago.
 The island played an important role in the history of the natural sciences, having been Charles Darwin’s debarkation point in 1835 and the site of many of the father of natural selection’s discoveries.
 San Cristobal Island continues to be a favored destination for naturalist tours and adventure cruises alike, given its rich biodiversity and fantastic conditions for diving and snorkeling.

-Located on the southwestern coast of San Cristobal Island, the town of Puerto Baquerizo Moreno is the capital of Galapagos Province and the site of the Centro de Interpretación, the Galápagos National Park visitor center.
+Located on the southwestern coast of San Cristobal Island, Puerto Baquerizo Moreno is the capital of Galapagos Province and the site of the Centro de Interpretación, the Galápagos National Park visitor center.
 Puerto Baquerizo Moreno has seen a steady rise in tourists, due to its proximity to the San Cristobal Airport and its port in Wreck Bay, popular with small yachts and adventure cruises arriving from Puerto Ayora.

 Most tours of San Cristobal Island will include two or three of the highlights listed below.
-The most popular stops include, El Junco Lagoon, Kicker Rock and Isla Lobos.
+The most popular stops include El Junco Lagoon, Kicker Rock, and Isla Lobos.

 Puerto Baquerizo Moreno and Interpretation Center will serve as your introduction to San Cristobal Island and, in some cases, to the Galapagos Islands as a whole.
 Though not the largest town in the islands (that would be Puerto Ayora), Puerto Baquerizo Moreno is the administrative capital of Galapagos Province and a good place to buy the works of local artists or stock up on Galapagos coffee, a popular gift.

-Pitt Point, a birdwatcher’s dream come true, is home to the blue-footed, red-footed and Nazca boobies, storm petrels and frigatebirds.
+Pitt Point, a birdwatcher’s dream come true, is home to the blue-footed, red-footed, and Nazca boobies, storm petrels, and frigatebirds.
 The best birdwatching is done from atop a nearby cliff, reached via a steep but accessible trail.
 Visitors less interested in birds will be entertained by the sea lions that dot Pitt Point’s beach.
-Pitt Point is also a popular location for hiking, snorkeling and kayaking.
+Pitt Point is also a popular location for hiking, snorkeling, and kayaking.

 Kicker Rock is San Cristobal Island’s most iconic site.
 Also called Leon Dormido (Sleeping Lion), Kicker Rock, when viewed from the south, looks very much like a lion at rest.
 Seen from any other angle, however, the rock formation clearly consists of two jutting shards of stone, one larger than the other and rising 500 hundred feet out of the water.
-Kicker Rock is situated four miles off the coast of San Cristobal Island and, though there are no landing points at Kicker Rock, the formation is popular with scuba divers and snorkelers and a good place to spot Galapagos sharks, hammerhead sharks, sea turtles, and rays.
+Kicker Rock is situated four miles off the coast of San Cristobal Island.
+Though there are no landing points at Kicker Rock, the formation is popular with scuba divers and snorkelers and is a good place to spot Galapagos sharks, hammerhead sharks, sea turtles, and rays.